-In the U.S., Atlantic bluefin, bigeye, yellowfin and albacore tuna are managed under the dual authority of the Magnuson-Stevens Act (MSA) and the Atlantic Tuna Conventions Act (ATCA), which authorizes the Secretary of Commerce to promulgate regulations to conserve and manage these fish stocks and comply with obligations under the International Commission for the Conservation of Atlantic Tunas (ICCAT).
+In the U.S., Atlantic bluefin, bigeye, yellowfin and albacore tuna are managed under the dual authority of the Magnuson-Stevens Act (MSA) and the Atlantic Tuna Conventions Act (ATCA), which authorizes the Secretary of Commerce to promulgate regulations to conserve and manage these fish stocks and comply with obligations as a contract party (signatory) to the International Commission for the Conservation of Atlantic Tunas (ICCAT).

-The National Marine Fisheries Service (NMFS) of the National Oceanic and Atmospheric Administration (NOAA) implements and enforces strict controls on U.S. participation, catch, and reporting for these fisheries in the Atlantic and participates extensively in the international science and management process.
+The National Marine Fisheries Service (NMFS) of the National Oceanic and Atmospheric Administration (NOAA) implements and enforces strict controls on U.S. participation, catch, and reporting for these fisheries in the U.S. Atlantic and Gulf of Mexico and participates extensively in the international science and management process.
 Tunas are managed by the Highly Migratory Species Management Division of NOAA, headquartered in Silver Spring MD with a regional office in Gloucester MA.
 Further information can be found here.

 In the U.S., there are 2 classes of vessels in the Atlantic tunas fishery: commercial and recreational.
 The commercial fleet is subdivided into industrial and small scale/artisanal vessels and further described, as follows: